DataDog/documentation/content/en/network_monitoring/devices/getting_started.md

 ### SD-WAN monitoring

-Alongside SNMP devices, you can monitor wireless and SD-WAN (Software-Defined Wide Area Network) environments for select vendors, such as metrics from wireless access points, and the health of SD-WAN tunnels and edge devices.
+Alongside SNMP devices, you can monitor wireless and SD-WAN (Software-Defined Wide Area Network) environments for select vendors.
+Collect metrics from wireless access points, and monitor the health of SD-WAN tunnels and edge devices.

 SD-WAN is a type of networking technology that uses software-defined networking (SDN) principles to manage and optimize the performance of wide area networks (WANs).
 It is mainly used to interconnect remote offices and data centers across different transports (MPLS, Broadband, 5G, and so on).
 SD-WAN benefits from automatic load balancing and failure detection across these transports.